What better way to cure your January blues than by planning a Chinese New Year party?

 You could even have a go at making your own paper lanterns as a fun Chinese New Year activity – and it’s not as hard as it sounds!

-Simply download our free Chinese lantern printables and follow our easy step-by-step instructions to find out how to put them together.
+Simply download our free Chinese lantern printables and follow our easy step-by-step instructions to find out how to put them together, or learn the meaning behind these Chinese New Year decorations.

 Serve your party food in noodle boxes